 Again, we confronted the stop-and-go process of trying to escape a major city, though the Sunday morning traffic was much lighter than what we had experienced on our way out of Taipei.
 It’s probably a good rule of thumb to allow an hour to get out of any major city, no matter how short the distance.
 We eventually found our way to Highway 19, choosing that over Highway 1 based on my cousin’s recommendation as he had frequently traveled between Taichung to Tainan for university.
 19 featured large factories and agricultural processing plants, so it was quieter than 1 but also more pungent.

 Given our unintended detour this morning, the few hours of daylight left, and the considerable distance we still had to cover, we decided to forgo the Dutch leisure farm that evening and just stay in Chiayi.
-I called my family to update them on our plan and my grandpa asked if we wanted to stay at a “homestay” his friend managed near my great-aunt’s home.
+I called my family with our updated plan and my grandpa asked if we wanted to stay at a “homestay” his friend managed near my great-aunt’s home.
 I asked him how much it would cost and he said we would get the friend and family rate.
 Sensing that Emerson was starting to get stressed out about not having a place set for the evening, I told my grandpa that sounded great.

 As Chiayi is a relatively small city compared to Taipei, Taichung, or even Hualien, we made our way into the city center quite easily.
-Soon enough, I surprised my great-aunt who was knitting outside her home!
+Soon enough, I surprised my great-aunt while she was knitting outside her home!
 She excitedly gave us a big Taiwanese welcome by feeding us an entire bright-fuschia dragonfruit, three oranges, and cups of peanut-sesame milk within minutes of our arrival.
 While I didn’t spend much time with her growing up, she gave me some of my fondest childhood memories.
 She is also the only person who could placate my fiery grandma when one of her grandchildren misbehaved.
 My great-aunt’s patient, loving, and caring demeanor had only grown stronger since the last time I saw her and her perseverance shone through as she told me about new complications she and her husband faced due to aging.
 It meant a lot to me to see her on our trip.

 After farewells, we looked for the “homestay” of my grandpa’s friend.
 As we approached the address we had been given, a large hotel loomed into view.
 We walked past it a few times, skeptical because this place was fancy… definitely was not a humble homestay and definitely not looking like a bargain.
 We finally went in after I chatted with the doorman (ha!) and confirmed that this was the place.

 Chiayi’s Wenhua night market is famous for its food offerings.
-We prepared for our visit there by reading 9 things tou must try at the Wenhua night market.
+We prepared for our visit by reading 9 things you must try at the Wenhua night market.
 Armed with a list of what to look for and biking-in-the-hot-dusty-sun-all-day appetite, we walked there and began strategically sampling up and down the market’s stalls.

 Ooooof!
 It was all so good!
 The duck meat wraps were by far our favorite, and after circling through the entire market, we turned to each other and simultaneously asked, “should we…go back?”
 We somehow restrained ourselves from consuming a second order right then and there, instead packing a wrap each for the next day’s lunch.